Your font significantly influences how your application looks to the employer and is a crucial CV formatting decision.

 Inter is a versatile and modern font known for its excellent readability on both digital screens and in print.

-A great choice for CVs, using Inter can give your application a clean look suitable for a wide range of industries and employers.
+A great choice for CVs and cover letters, Inter can give your application a clean look suitable for a wide range of industries and employers.

 - Font type: Sans serif